FAQ

 The time needed to build your project can vary depending on

-• package size- certain packages are larger than others and will require more time to build.
+• Package size- certain packages are larger than others and will require more time to build.

-• package build complexity- some packages just need their code wrapped up in a compressed file.
+• Package build complexity- some packages just need their code wrapped up in a compressed file.
 While others need to pull in and compile numerous C libraries, and other potential build steps.
 An example of a complex package would be Tensorflow in the Python ecosystem.

 • The number of packages included- fewer packages can result in a shortened build time.